-Investing in your first home is a long and oftentimes overwhelming process that requires a good deal of research and preparation.
+Investing in a new home is a long and oftentimes overwhelming process that requires a good deal of research and preparation.
 In addition to creating a comprehensive financial plan, any potential buyer should take the time to learn as much as possible about the housing market in order to make the most appropriate, informed decision.

 Learning the Market